Two Harbors Investment Corp. (TWO) Upgraded Issued by Wall Street Gurus

 After a stumble in the market that brought TWO to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -21.84% of loss for the given period.

-During the last 5 trading sessions, TWO fell by -1.55%, which changed the moving average for the period of 200-days by +20.64% in comparison to the 20-day moving average, which settled at $6.63.
+During the last 5 trading sessions, TWO remain unchanged, which changed the moving average for the period of 200-days by +22.50% in comparison to the 20-day moving average, which settled at $6.39.
 In addition, Two Harbors Investment Corp. saw 0.00% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading